M17-Project/M17_spec/docs/kiss_protocol.rst

 KISS Protocol
 *************

-The purpose of this appendix is to document convetions for adapting KISS TNCs to M17 packet and streaming modes.
+The purpose of this appendix is to document conventions for adapting KISS TNCs to M17 packet and streaming modes.
 M17 is a more complex protocol, both at the baseband level and at the data link layer than is typical for HDLC-based protocols commonly used on KISS TNCs.
-However, it is well suited for modern packet data links, and can even be used to stream audio between a host and a radio.
+However, it is well suited for modern packet data links, and can even be used to stream digital audio between a host and a radio.

 This appendix assumes the reader is familiar with the streaming and packet modes defined in the M17 spec.